alebastrov/Pipeline/README.md

 public String process(String line) {return line;}
 ````

-Next our step is to parse line from CSV format
+Next our step is to parse line from CSV format.

 ```
 lineReader.addToPipeline(new Pipeline<>("Parse as CSV", String.class, String[].class, new PropertiesFileConfiguration()) {
             @Override